 Discussion forum for the BSA Environment and Health special interest group.
 This group addresses the interaction between environmental change and human health from a sociological perspective.

 This British Sociological Association Study Group aims to connect those interested in the broad area of families, intimacy and personal relationships: it has postgraduate and staff members from across the career and disciplinary range.

 Gender Study Group (GSG) is a forum for academics, researchers and students, who are interested in exploring, discussing and/or actively researching the multifaceted,ambiguous and challenging nature of gender theory and research.

 This is the jisc email group of BSA Study Group 'Diaspora, Migration and Transnationalism' (DMT).
 The study group and the email list aim to establish an intellectual home for the study of migration, diasporic groups and their transnational activities.

-This list is used by the Race & Ethnicity Study Group and Race Forum (British Sociological Association), to make announcements of forthcoming events and programmes.
+This list is used by the Race & Ethnicity Study Group (British Sociological Association), to make announcements of forthcoming events and programmes.

 Email list for the British Sociology Association's Science and Technology Studies Study Group.

 This list is used by the BSA's Theory Study Group to make announcements regarding the research community, conferences and events, programmes, publications, and projects.

 This email list will be used to communicate conferences, important events, new publications to members of the British Sociological Association's violence against women study group.